-By learning about the water footprint of the food, people can make more sustainable choices and discover many ways to eat their way to water savings.
+People who eat less meat, eat less water.
+People who learn about the water footprint of the food make more sustainable choices and find ways to eat their way to water savings.

-How do we get Americans to conserve water?
-The first step is to show just much water it takes to make the average American’s lifestyle possible.
+The first step is to show people just much water it takes to make the average American’s lifestyle possible.
 But water conservation means a lot more than the typical advice to take shorter showers and wash fewer loads of laundry.
 While such actions are important, there are other ways to save much more.

 Those who use GRACE Communications Foundation’s Water Footprint Calculator know that diet makes up the largest part of our individual water footprints.
 This is part of what’s called “virtual” water use, or the amount of water required to produce the food we eat, energy we use and the things we buy.
 Even though the water consumed to produce these items can’t be seen or felt, it comprises the majority of our water footprint.